JordanBuckleyGit/JordanBuckleyGit/README.md

 - 👨‍🎓 Studying **Computer Science** @ UCC
 - 🧠 Obsessed with **systems**, **scalable architecture**, and **clean code**
 - 🔧 Always building, always learning
-- 😄 Fun fact: I love debugging at 2AM and a solid dev meme
+- 😄 Fun fact: I can only program with music!

 ---